 - establishes the frequency response that will provide a clear, undistorted sound

-This check list is meant to give you guidance in the due diligence process as you procure a hearing loop facility by choosing the right installer.
-In some geographic areas of the country it may not be for your possible to find highly experienced installers.
-It is therefore recommended you choose an installer who has been trained in IEC standard verification, has technical support from his supplier and is legally allowed to carry out the installation in your geographic area.
+This checklist is meant to give you guidance in the due diligence process as you procure a hearing loop facility by choosing the right installer.
+In some geographic areas of the country, it may not be possible to find highly experienced installers.
+It is therefore recommended you choose an installer who has been trained in IEC standard verification, has technical support from his supplier, and is legally allowed to carry out the installation in your geographic area.

 #1.
 How knowledgeable and committed is the installer to hearing loop technology?